virgo47/javasimon/docs/Development.md

 ## Javadoc

 Javadoc needs to be updated when API is changed (should corellate with changes of major/minor versions, not with patch versions).
-Javadoc is to be copied after release (see `mvn-manual-release.bat`) from ... to branch called `gh-pages`, directory `api/<major.minor>`.
+Repository `docs` needs to be cloned/pulled, and newly built Javadoc is to be copied after release (see `mvn-manual-release.bat`) to `docs/javadoc/api/<major.minor>`.
-It is recommended to keep this branch in separate directory for convenience.
-Example:
 ```
 # in git-bash after mvn-manual-release.bat (BAT was run in cmd)
-mv javasimon/target/apidocs/ javasimon-pages/api/4.1
+mv javasimon/target/apidocs/ github-docs/javasimon/api/4.1
+cd github-docs
-git add api/4.1
+git add javadoc/api/4.1
 git commit -m "added 4.1 javadoc"
 git push
-# ...enter name/password
 ```
-After `git commit`, `git push`, it is possible to see the Javadoc here: http://virgo47.github.io/javasimon/api/4.1/ (Change version number as necessary.
-It is not possible to browse `api` directory.)
+After `git commit`, `git push`, it is possible to see the Javadoc here: http://virgo47.github.io/docs/javasimon/api/4.1/ (Change version number as necessary.)